 We present the concept of Countermeasure variation (CV).
-Without going into details, we can say that countermeasure variation is the idea of `transforming' a given countermeasure that was designed to detect one specific covert channel of a given pattern so that it can also detect other covert channels (of another pattern).
+Without going into details, we can say that countermeasure variation is the idea of `transforming' a given countermeasure that was designed to detect one specific covert channel of a given pattern so that it can also detect covert channels of another pattern.
 The core idea is to take a given countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the transformed countermeasure.
 This would reduce the amount of required code (per covert channel that has to be detected) and the number of fundamentally different countermeasures to be applied in parallel.
 Also would it allow to transform existing countermeasures to upcoming covert channels.

 S. Wendzel, D. Eller, W. Mazurczyk: One Countermeasure, Multiple Patterns: Countermeasure Variation for Covert Channels, in Proc.
 Central European Security Conference (CECC'18), ACM, 2018.

-In other words, we use a countermeasure designed to detect a type of covert timing channel and apply it to a type storage channel.
+In other words, we use a countermeasure designed to detect a type of covert timing channel and apply it to a type of storage channel.

-In another paper, we show that countermeasure variation also works for other countermeasures and hiding patterns:
+In two other papers we show that countermeasure variation works also for other hiding patterns:

 S. Zillien, S. Wendzel: Detection of covert channels in TCP retransmissions, in Proc.
 23rd Nordic Conference on Secure IT Systems (NordSec), Springer, 2018.